 A bed is a human necessity, not a dogs. *smile

-Every puppy is different and every puppy will have their own unique qwerks and issues.. just be consistent with your puppies training schedule, don’t sweat the small stuff and enjoy the puppy raising process.
+Every puppy is different and every puppy will have their own unique quirks and issues.. just be consistent with your puppy’s training schedule, don’t sweat the small stuff, and enjoy the puppy-raising process.

-You are essentially raising a family member, best friend and life companion and I think that deserves some real commitment and if there’s a few challenges along the way… it’s all gonna be worth it in the end!
+You are essentially raising a family member, best friend, and life companion and I think that deserves some real commitment, and if there are a few challenges along the way… don’t worry it’s gonna be worth it in the end!

-If your puppy doesn’t seem to be “getting it”… first you REALLY need to be honest with yourself about how consistently you’ve been training them so far and maybe cut them a break… because more often then not… it’s not the puppies fault and has a whole lot more to do with you…..
+If your puppy doesn’t seem to be “getting it”… first you REALLY need to be honest with yourself about how consistently you’ve been training them so far and maybe cut them a break… because more often than not… it’s not the puppy’s fault and has a whole lot more to do with you…..

-If you can answer all those questions honestly and you’ve done everything right… then maybe you do need a professional one on one trainer to come and help you but based on my experience, if most people are truly honest – then they KNOW they have not taken enough time and are probably judging their puppy unfairly… best thing you can do is start from scratch.
+If you can answer all those questions honestly and you’ve done everything right… then maybe you do need a professional one-on-one trainer to come and help you but based on my experience, if most people are truly honest – then they KNOW they have not taken enough time and are probably judging their puppy unfairly… the best thing you can do is start from scratch.

 The more challenging parts are usually quickly forgotten and before you know it the family is starting to talk about getting another new puppy! *smile*